MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 For your billing model, you choose between consumption-based (pay-as-you-go) and prepaid pricing strategies.
 Base the selection on the predictability, duration, and usage consistency of workload components.
 This decision requires collaboration with development and purchasing teams to evaluate resource needs, usage patterns, and potential cost optimizations.

-Selecting the right billing model is crucial to ensure cost-effectiveness.
+Selecting the right billing model is crucial for cost-effectiveness.
 It helps align the workload with business objectives and get the best rates for the specific requirements of a workload.
 Consider the following strategies.

 #### Understand consumption pricing

 Consumption pricing is a flexible pricing model that allows you to pay for services as you use them.
 It's also called pay-as-you-go pricing.

 Cost variables for consumption pricing include how long a resource is running.
-Service meters have different billing increments, such as per hour or per second.
+Service meters have various billing increments, such as per hour or per second.
 This model provides flexibility and cost control, because you pay for only what you consume.

 Consumption pricing is best suited for the following scenarios: